Richard Dimbleby: Later broadcasting career

-When Dimbelby concluded his war correspondent work for the BBC he was earning £1000 a year.
+When Dimbleby concluded his war correspondent work for the BBC he was earning £1000 a year.
 The BBC forbade any external directorships while on their permanent staff so technically he resigned, however, he thereafter remained a permanent freelance, greatly increasing his earnings.
 He acquired full control of his family's newspapers, buying out his uncle, Percy Dimbleby.
 He also obtained a three year contract to write film scripts for Alexander Korda but this was never put to use.
 His first television broadcast was as a support to Freddie Grisewood to cover the Victory Day celebrations on 7 June 1946, which role he had specifically requested to the head of the BBC, Maurice Gorham.

 After the war, Dimbleby switched to television, eventually becoming the BBC's leading news commentator.
 He is perhaps best remembered as the commentator on a number of major public occasions, including the coronation of Queen Elizabeth II in 1953 and the funerals of George VI, John F. Kennedy and Winston Churchill.
 He wrote a book about the coronation, Elizabeth Our Queen, which was given free to many schoolchildren at the time.
 He also wrote a London crime novel, Storm at the Hook, published in 1948.

 He oversaw the first live international broadcast, as part of the centenary celebration of the first telegram being sent between France and England.
 Using the same underwater cable in the Channel on 28 August Dimbleby broadcast from outside Calais town hall.
 Thereafter he took part in the first Eurovision television relay in 1951 and appeared in the first live television broadcast from the Soviet Union in 1961.
 He also introduced a special programme in July 1962 showing the first live television signal from the United States via the Telstar satellite.
 In addition to heavyweight journalism, he took part in lighter sound radio programmes such as Twenty Questions (as a panel member) and Down Your Way (which he hosted).

 From 1955, he was the host of the flagship current affairs series Panorama.
 This programme saw him use his journalistic skills to full advantage in conducting searching, but polite interviews with key figures of the day, while acting as an urbane presenter for the programme.
 He was able to maintain his reporting talents by visiting places like Berlin, standing in front of the Brandenburg Gate a week before the Berlin Wall was erected across it by the communist authorities of East Germany.